blahberi/rubiks_cube/README.md

 # Rubik's cube

 ___
-A program that can solve a rubik's cube
+A program that can solve a rubik's cube.

 ___
 ### How to install